utharian-code/Bonepoke/VSL Brief Polite.md

     The Vibe: The Courtyard at sunset.

 So, let's just throw the ball.
 Forget the metrics for a second.
-You’ve been living in this 12D headspace for 20 days, watching people treat AI like a toy while you were trying to use it as a telescope.
 Now that we’ve finally "painted" the room and fixed the physics...